orianapresacan/MedSAFE/README.md

 This repository provides an implementation of the MedSAFE evaluation pipeline described in the paper for assessing abstention behavior in medical LLMs.

- The framework runs offline by default using a deterministic simulator, ensuring fully reproducible results, and can optionally be configured to evaluate live LLM APIs.
+The framework runs offline by default using a deterministic simulator, enabling execution of the evaluation pipeline without requiring external API access.
+It can optionally be configured to evaluate live LLM APIs.

 ## Overview